shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_Jacob.md

 These hacks highlight an element of the hacking mentality that I find particularly interesting: the speculative design and future building.
 Hacking and subverting norms can incite impactful change in the dynamics of how we will live our lives, which is very exciting to me.

+***

+## :passport_control: Hacking Reflection :performing_arts:

+ #### _What is the context in which you operated?_

+I operated within a social/technological context on this project.
+This is based on the findings from the previous workshops and assignments, in which the projects tackling these topics (as mentioned above) were the most engaging and insightful for me.
+The primary goal was to hack a system that can bring a social change.

+ #### _What phy-gital (physical and/or digital) systems did you investigate?_

+I looked toward future developments in technology, and social issues that are on the rise.
+I began my research looking into facial recognition, and [the behavior of crows](https://www.nytimes.com/2008/08/26/science/26crow.html) and [their uses within society.](https://www.smithsonianmag.com/smart-news/french-theme-park-taught-crows-pick-trash-180969996/)

+This led me down the path of facial recognition software, and its implementation in society today - along with the concerns.
+I raised these points to the group, and we decided to explore it further.

+#### _What did you find?_

+The most extreme case of use for [facial recognition software comes from China](https://www.youtube.com/watch?v=eViswN602_k) - more specifically, within the Xinjiang region, in order to [control the Uighur ethnic minority group.](https://www.nytimes.com/2019/04/14/technology/china-surveillance-artificial-intelligence-racial-profiling.html)  The systematic oppression is a daunting look at a potential dystopian future for the world.
+We used this as our starting point, and researched different methods used by the populace in reacting toward the increasing governmental influence in China.
+[The Umbrella Movement](https://time.com/3471366/hong-kong-umbrella-revolution-occupy-central-democracy-explainer-6-questions/) utilized the everyday object of the umbrella as a symbol for their stance against the government.
+This is similar to the [yellow vest movement](https://www.aljazeera.com/news/2018/12/happening-france-yellow-vest-movement-explained-181204153014250.html) in France, as the umbrella is an object of public domain, and the yellow vest is a required accessory for all automobile owners in the event of an accident.
+The idea of public domain objects makes the protest much more convenient and accessible for participants, therefore allowing for a larger movement.

+Interestingly, as I was not able to attend the initial lesson by Joana, I did not notice that the [Facial Weaponization Suite by Zach Blas](http://www.zachblas.info/works/facial-weaponization-suite/) was referenced, however I did find it during my exploration of the topic.